Auto actions

 Admins can set the following properties, whose thresholds indicate a failed step:

-• Interval between the polling attempts, by default a maximum interval of 1440 minutes and a minimum of 1 minute.
-The interval is also used for all subsequent polling requests—not just the initial request.
+• Interval between the polling attempts (default maximum: 1440 minutes, default minimum: 1 minute).
+The interval is also used for all subsequent polling requests, not just the initial request.

 • Request timeout.